 You should not poison foxes as this can put other animals and people at risk.
-For help with foxes, the British Pest Control Association can help you find a pest control professional.
-You will be responsible for all costs of the service you use.

 As the territory of a fox can be reoccupied by another, deterrence methods are more effective and less costly than pest control.
 The Fox Project offers practical advice on safe and humane deterrents.